a2stuff/a2d/res/notes/testplan.md

 * Preview an image file (e.g. SAMPLE.MEDIA/ROOM).
 Press Right Arrow to preview the next image.
 Press Escape to exit.
 Invoke a system file or binary file (e.g. KARATEKA.YELL).
 Verify it launches correctly with no crash.

+## Apple Menu

+* Rename the APPLE.MENU directory.
+Launch DeskTop.
+Verify that the Apple Menu has two "About" items and no separator.
+* Create a new APPLE.MENU directory.
+Launch DeskTop.
+Verify that the Apple Menu has two "About" items and no separator.
+* Create a new APPLE.MENU directory.
+Copy the CHANGE.TYPE accessory into it.
+Launch DeskTop.
+Verify that the Apple Menu has two "About" items, a separator, and "Change Type".
+Select the Change Type icon.
+Apple Menu > Change Type.
+Change the type to $8642.
+Restart DeskTop.
+Verify that the Apple Menu has two "About" items, and no separator.

 ## Shortcuts (in DeskTop)

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
-Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
+Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled, and the menu has no separator.
 Add a shortcut.
+Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled, and the menu has a separator, and the shortcut appears.
+Delete the shortcut.
+Verify that the menu has its initial state again.
-Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.
+* Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
+Launch DeskTop.
+Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled, and the menu has no separator.
+Add a shortcut to "list only".
+Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled, but the menu still has no separator or shortcuts.
+Delete the shortcut.
+Verify that the menu has its initial state again.

 * Launch DeskTop.
 Shortcuts > Add a Shortcut....
 Check "at boot".
 Click Cancel.
 Shortcuts > Add a Shortcut....
 Verify "at boot" is not checked.
 * Launch DeskTop.
 Shortcuts > Add a Shortcut....
 Check "at first use".
 Click Cancel.
 Shortcuts > Add a Shortcut....
 Verify "at first use" is not checked.